 7. Liquidity Adjustment Facility (LAF),

 Of the above the first three instruments viz.
-Cash Reserve Ratio, Statutory Liquidity ratios (SLR), Directed credit and administered interest rate are known as direct instruments and the other instruments are known as indirect instruments.
+Cash Reserve Ratio, Statutory Liquidity ratios (SLR), Directed credit, and administered interest rate are known as direct instruments, and the other instruments are known as indirect instruments.

-SLR & CRR are the reserves to be maintained by commercial banks in India under statutory provisioning norms .The impact of changes in SLR and CRR is that it either increases or decreases the money supply to commercial banks.
-This in turn affects lendable resource of banks.
-The ups and downs of money supply to market by the banks have direct effect on economy of the country.
+SLR & CRR are the reserves to be maintained by commercial banks in India under statutory provisioning norms.
+The impact of changes in SLR and CRR is that it either increases or decreases the money supply to commercial banks.
+This in turn affects the lendable resources of banks.
+The ups and downs of the money supply to the market by the banks have a direct effect on the economy of the country.

-Open market operations (OMO) refer to the buying and selling of government securities in the open market in order to expand or contract the amount of money in the banking system.
-While the prime target of Monetary Policy continues to be banks’ reserves, the use of the same is sought to be de-emphasized and the liquidity management in the system is being increasingly undertaken through open market operations (OMO).
+Open market operations (OMO) refer to the buying and selling of government securities in the open market to expand or contract the amount of money in the banking system.
+While the prime target of Monetary Policy continues to be banks’ reserves, the use of the same is sought to be de-emphasized and liquidity management in the system is being increasingly undertaken through open market operations (OMO).
 When RBI wants to induce liquidity or more funds into the system, it would buy Government securities so that more funds are released to the system.
-Similarly when it wants to curb the excessive money supply from the system it will sell those securities to the bank which would obviously reduce the amount of cash held by the bank.
+Similarly, when it wants to curb the excessive money supply from the system it will sell those securities to the bank which would reduce the amount of cash held by the bank.

 Surendra Naik